 One of the biggest perks of investing in a wedding planner (this particularly relates to partial and full service planning) is their wealth of knowledge that you can tap into anytime, as well as their connections and recommendations.
 With a wedding planner, you have access to her anytime during business hours.
 From the moment my clients hire me, they have almost unlimited access to me throughout the entire wedding planning process and their engagement.
 For brides who have two year long engagements, this is particularly advantageous!
-I talk to most of my partial and full service clients most every day (or at least several times a week, typically via email) the duration of their engagement.
+I talk to most of my full service clients most every day (or at least several times a week, typically via email) for the duration of their engagement.
 I always want them to feel like I am accessible, focused on their wedding, and available to help in any way.
 (This applies to business hours only!
-Unless it’s their wedding week or there’s an emergency, I very, very rarely check emails after 5:30pm or on the weekends!)
+Unless it’s their wedding week or there’s an emergency, I very, very rarely check emails after 5:00pm or on the weekends!)
 Having a wedding planner is worth its weight in gold; I’m convinced.
 I guide them every step of the way, on matters big and small.

 Recommending vendors is a big part of my job and one that I love wholeheartedly.
 Wedding planners are able to recommend other vetted, trusted, like-minded vendors with exquisite style, big hearts for their clients, impeccable client service, within your budget, and who would be a great fit for your wedding.
 I have a recommended vendor guide filled with those local vendors that I know, love, and trust – and who I would personally use for my own wedding.
 In fact, the last page of my recommended vendor guide are the exact vendors we used for our wedding, which I’ve found to be particularly helpful and beneficial to my couples!
 Each of the vendors I recommend to my clients is someone who I think would be a wonderful addition to their wedding.
 And wedding planners can sometimes negotiate for the bride and groom, often have personal connections, and many times have preferred wedding planner discounts that can be utilized.
 Investing in a wedding planner can most certainly save you money and help you invest in the best vendors for your wedding!
 Having your dream team on board for your wedding is critical, and a wedding planner can direct you to those dream vendors, look for creative ways to work within your budget, articulate your vision and design, and plan all of the logistics.
 They also already know what questions to ask, how to best utilize your money/time, how to get the most bang for your buck, look for ways to compromise and work creatively, and be your advocate.